idaholab/moose/modules/navier_stokes/doc/content/source/materials/NSFVPumpMaterial.md

-# NSFVPump
+# NSFVPumpMaterial

-!syntax description /Materials/NSFVPump
+!syntax description /Materials/NSFVPumpMaterial

 This is a functor material to set up the effective volume force of a pump.
 For a forward operating pump, the volume force model reads as follows: